RecipesLearn

 3. Smoke

-This is the reason I stick to using fruit woods like cherry, apple, or peach as well as lighter smoke hardwoods like maple; All of this is in effort to maintain that order of taste preference.
+This is the reason I stick to using fruit woods like cherry, apple, or peach as well as lighter smoke woods like maple; All of this is in effort to maintain that order of taste preference.

 best wood for smoking beef jerky